 Jason-2 reliably delivers detailed oceanographic data vital to our understanding of weather forecasting and climate change monitoring.

-Jason-2 reliably delivers detailed oceanographic data vital to our understanding of weather forecasting and climate change monitoring.
-The altimeters on Jason-2 are essential components of a global ocean observation system, providing co-located measurements of significant wave height, wind speed and sea surface topography.
+The altimeters on Jason-2 are essential components of a global ocean observation system, providing co-located measurements of significant wave height, wind speed and sea surface topography.>

 Vital ocean data

 Jason-2 provides data on the decadal (10-yearly) oscillations in large ocean basins, such as the Atlantic Ocean; mesoscale variability, and surface wind and wave conditions.
+This data is vital to our understanding of weather forecasting and climate change monitoring.
 Jason-2 measurements contribute to the European Centre for Medium-Range Weather Forecasts (ECMWF) satellite data assimilation, helping improve global atmosphere and ocean forecasting.

-Altimetric data from Jason-2 have also helped create detailed decade-long global observations and analyses of the El Niño and La Niña phenomena, opening the way to new discoveries about ocean circulation and its effects on climate, and providing new insights into ocean tides, turbulent ocean eddies and marine gravity.
+Altimetry data from Jason-2 have also helped create detailed decade-long global observations and analyses of the El Niño and La Niña phenomena, providing insights int ocean circulation and its effects on climate; ocean tides; turbulent ocean eddies, and marine gravity.

 Short-range ocean forecasts